History of GoFundMe in Timeline

 May 2010: GoFundMe Founded

-In May 2010, GoFundMe was founded by Brad Damphousse and Andrew Ballester in San Diego, California.
-The website was built off of PayPal's API.
+In May 2010, Brad Damphousse and Andrew Ballester founded GoFundMe in San Diego, California, building it off of PayPal's API.

-In 2014, a tuition project raised over $100,000 for a homeless high school valedictorian to attend college and help his family.
+In 2014, a tuition project on GoFundMe raised over $100,000 for a homeless high school valedictorian to attend college and support his family.

 May 27, 2015: Louis Daniel Smith Found Guilty

-On May 27, 2015, Louis Daniel Smith was found guilty of fraud and other charges.
+On May 27, 2015, Louis Daniel Smith, who had a GoFundMe for his legal defense, was found guilty of fraud and other charges related to selling "MMS" (Miracle Mineral Supplement).

 May 31, 2015: mmsdefensefund Removed from GoFundMe

 In June 2015, Damphousse and Ballester agreed to sell a majority stake in GoFundMe to Accel Partners and Technology Crossover Ventures.
-Damphousse and Ballester stepped down from the company's day-to-day oversight.
-The deal valued GoFundMe at around $600 million.
+The deal valued GoFundMe at around $600 million, and Damphousse and Ballester stepped down from day-to-day oversight.

-In 2015, GoFundMe announced that it would no longer support legal defense funds after the site suspended funding for the defense of Sweet Cakes by Melissa.
+In 2015, GoFundMe announced that it would no longer support legal defense funds after suspending funding for Sweet Cakes by Melissa, a bakery fined for refusing to bake a cake for a same-sex wedding.

 January 2017: GoFundMe Acquires CrowdRise